chrischow/dataandstuff/next/2018-09-29-the-modelling-process.md

 |      Month      |          | Yes (Fixed) |          |         |        |            |
 |     Cluster     |          |             |    Yes   |   Yes   |        |      2     |

-Because this was computationally expensive, I chose to do it once, thereby making the assumption that encoding schemes are unaffected by randomly-drawn samples in cross validation (more on this in the next post).
+Since we're fitting 7 machine learning models (more on this later), we need a total of **168 models** to find the optimal encoding scheme for each model.
+Choosing the best schemes for each model was extremely computationally expensive.
+Hence, I chose to do it once, thereby making the assumption that encoding schemes are unaffected by randomly-drawn samples in cross validation (more on this in the next post).

 ### Leakage
 Previously, I wrote about how [contaminating training data](https://chrischow.github.io/dataandstuff/2018-09-01-preventing-contamination/) would result in overly-optimistic estimates of predictive accuracy.
 This means that, even though we know the optimal encoding scheme of a specific feature (say stats encoding for flat types), we cannot simply apply stats encoding to the entire dataset.
 This is because processing training data with test data (in cross validation) will inevitably *leak* information about the target feature (resale price) into the training set.
 It is like getting a few solution steps of each question in an 'A' level math exam before you actually take the exam: you don't know the full answer or the full question, but you have an advantage because of the bit of information you're getting.
 Hence, we must do the following in order: (assuming we have three features A, B, and C)